ryancyq/ryancyq.github.io/_posts/2024-07-30-deploy-jekyll-with-tailwindcss-via-github-action.md

 And that's it!
 You've now set up a Jekyll site with TailwindCSS and deployed it using GitHub Actions.
 With this setup, you can take full advantage of Jekyll 4.x and any other dependencies you want to include!

-[Jekyll and TailwindCSS setup guide]: {% link _posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md %}
+[Jekyll and TailwindCSS setup guide]: {% post_url 2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css %}